Buying a new set of darts requires many considerations. Choosing a set of flights on the other hand generally does not.

 Combat Dart Flights: Combat flights have a distinct diamond shape with sharp angles that significantly reduce the total surface area.
 More precise than even the Fantail, these are great for both soft-tip and steel-tip players and enable players to throw aggressively without fear of losing much in the way of precision.

-Each of these geometric wonders offers players with slight variations of speed, flight time, and precision.
+Each of these geometric wonders offers players slight variations in speed, flight time, and precision.

 A general rule of thumb to keep in mind is that if you are looking for a flight to aid your accuracy, you will generally want to go with slower flights that have a larger surface area.
 On the other hand, for precision shots that require force and speed, you will want to opt for smaller flights with sharper angles.